awwright/node-rdfa/README.md

 	* defaultLanguage: default language for when no language is specified by the document (use the language specified in the `Content-Language` header, if any)

 ### RDFaParser

 * outputGraph - instance of [RDF.Graph](https://github.com/awwright/node-rdf#graph)
 * processorGraph - instance of [RDF.Graph](https://github.com/awwright/node-rdf#graph)

 Maintains state during processing of a document.
-Created by `parseDOM`.
+Pass a subclass of this to `parseDOM` as the first argument `Processor`.

+### RDFaXMLParser

+RDFaParser with the default RDF context loaded.

+### RDFaXHTMLParser

+RDFaParser extended with the parsing rules for `application/xhtml+xml` documents.

+### RDFaHTMLParser

+RDFaParser extended with the parsing rules for `text/html` documents.

 ### RDFaContext